DOJ report finds systemic patterns of abuse by the Minneapolis Police Department

 But Frey also stressed that the city has already turned toward reforms.
 "We haven't let up in the three years since the murder of George Floyd," Frey said, pointing to new violence-prevention programs and the creation of an Office of Community Safety, meant to offer the community alternatives to simply calling for a response from "an officer with a gun."

-The city has also entered into a separate, state-level consent decree with Minnesota's Department of Human rights to adress racial bias.
-Officials said today they would work to ensure the state and upcoming federal oversight plans didn't duplicate efforts.
+The city has also entered into a separate, state-level consent decree with Minnesota's Department of Human rights to address racial bias.
+Officials said on Friday that they would work to ensure the state and upcoming federal oversight plans didn't duplicate efforts.

 Attorney General Garland recognized the efforts by Minneapolis so far.